Phoenix Distracted Driving Accident Lawyer

 Arizona also has other laws against distracted driving.
 If something distracts a driver from the driving task enough to cause the driver to break a rule, such as speeding or running a red light, that driver could receive a citation.
 Distracted driving in Arizona is not only against the law; it could also lead to civil liability for a related accident.
 If a distracted driver crashes into you, he or she could be financially responsible for your damages.

-How To Prove Distracted Driving
+How To Prove Distracted Driving in Arizona

 If you have reason to suspect another driver of distracted driving, it is up to you or your attorney to prove your suspicions during an insurance claim or personal injury lawsuit.
 The burden of proof in a car accident claim rests on the plaintiff’s side of the case.
-Your Phoenix distracted driving accident attorney must establish that the other driver breached a duty of care and that this is what caused the injuries in question.
+Your Phoenix car accident attorney must establish that the other driver breached a duty of care and that this is what caused the injuries in question.
 Proof of distracted driving could come in many forms.

 - A police officer’s opinion what caused the crash